tomwhite/futoshiki-hints/README.md

 ·   ·   ·   4
 ```

-the program will ask _"What is the only value that can go in (2, 1)?"_
+the program will ask _"What is the only value that can go in row 2, column 1?"_

 The answer is 1, since it is the only value in the range 1-4 that is less than 2.